Professional wrestling in Puerto Rico: "Puerto Rican" as a gimmick

 While representing Puerto Rico, Salgado experienced a surge in popularity as a rudo which was reflected in his luchas de apuestas record, defeating Máscara Año Dos Mil, Cien Caras, Apolo Dantés and Brazo de Plata during this run.
 He also expelled Violencia and Gran Markus Jr. winning luchas de apuestas over them as well.
 In 2013, original member of the stable, Arthur "Poder Boricua" Muñoz, was repackaged as the new "Comandante Pierroth".
 This was followed by the introduction of a group known as El Nuevo Comando Caribeño.
 Like the first version of the stable, it featured wrestlers that claimed to be Puerto Rican despite being mostly formed by Mexican wrestlers, with masked luchadora Zeuxis being its only member born in Puerto Rico.
 After Salgado decided to stop supporting other "Pierroths", Reyes dropped the Hijo del Pierroth gimmick while retaining his character, now as "Pierko el Boricua" and winning his first mask afterwards.
 Despite losing the mask in 2009, Reyes readopted the character the following year while wrestling for MTV's Masked Warriors.
 In the United States the role of the "rudo Puerto Rican" has also become widespread in cities with large Mexican populations.
 The trend has also been scarcely used in locations with large Puerto Rican populations, such as Orlando's Pro Wrestling Fit USA.
-However, Californian promotion Revolution Pro Wrestling deviated from this formula, imbuing the fan favorite character of "Mr. Exitement" to a Puerto Rican and even booking him for the PWR Mexican Lucha Libre Heavyweight Championship.
+However, Californian promotion Revolution Pro Wrestling deviated from this formula, imbuing the fan favorite character of "Mr. Excitement" to a Puerto Rican and even booking him for the PWR Mexican Lucha Libre Heavyweight Championship.
 He was billed as a "giant killer" and continued to have success in NWA California, where he won the Patriot Cup.
 Likewise, Ecuadorian wrestler Pablo Márquez adopted the ring name of El Puerto Riqueño or El Puerto Ricano while performing as a fan favorite in ECW.
 There he challenged for the ECW Television Championship on several occasions under this gimmick, but was not able to win the belt.
 The Puerto Rico vs. Mexico rivalry has even been employed by promotions in neutral states, such as North Connecticut's Power Pro Wrestling.